Explore the Merchant Center

 Included in price is enabled for all Tax Rates in this example.
 This setting makes all the prices for Products in this Tax Category tax inclusive (suitable for countries like the United Kingdom and member states of the European Union).
 The API automatically calculates the net prices for these to be shown in the cart together with the tax amount.
 If you do not want to show gross prices in your storefront (as is common for B2B, or you want to use a third-party tax calculation service for the United States) then do not enable Included in price for the specific Tax Rate.

 You can assign one Tax Category to your Products to define what tax is applicable for individual Products.

-If advanced tax calculation is required, the default behavior of the Platform can be overridden so that an external tax calculation provider can be easily integrated.
+If advanced tax calculation is required, the default behavior can be overridden so that an external tax calculation provider can be easily integrated.

 These settings can be found under the Shipping methods tab.

 Multiple Shipping Methods can be created to enable use cases like standard delivery, express delivery or click & collect.
-Creating a Shipping Method allows our Platform to calculate the exact shipping rate to apply to a Cart/Order and even make the shipping free if the value exceeds a specific Cart/Order value.
+The Shipping Method defines the exact shipping rate to apply to a Cart/Order and even makes the shipping free if the value exceeds a specific Cart/Order value.